the-t-in-rtf/fluid-pouchdb/docs/pouch-express.md

 ## Component Invokers

 ### `{that}.cleanup()`
-* Returns: A `Promise` that will be resolved once cleanup is complete (the `onCleanupComplete` event should also be fired.
+* Returns: A `Promise` that will be resolved once cleanup is complete.

 This invoker is called when the `onCleanup` event is fired, which should indicate that it is time to remove any existing data.
 Calls each database's `destroy` method and clears `memdown`'s cache.
+Most tests will use the standard caseHolder (see [the test docs for this package](tests.md)), which will fire `onCleanup` and then listen for `onCleanupComplete`.

 ### `{that}.initDbs()`
 * Returns: A `Promise` that will be resolved once all databases have been initialized.

 Initialize all of the databases configured in `options.databases` (see above).

-# `gpii.pouch.express.checkFileSystemOnDbCreation`

-This is a mix-in grade which configures a `gpii.pouch.express` component to preserve data between runs.
-This is designed for standalone development servers and manual QA environments.
-Note that this grade cannot be meaningfully used with a `gpii.pouch.express.inMemory` instance.

 ## Component Invokers